samueloseiboadu/Global-Child-Health-Trends/README.md

 ### Executive Summary
 Analysis of the dataset from 1999 to 2024 reveals critical trends in child malaria and diarrhoea:

-•	Total Cases: Approximately 1.22 million cases, with malaria comprising 491,810 and diarrhoea 356,620.
+•	Total Cases: Just over 411,000 reported cases, with malaria comprising 219,000 cases slightly more prevalent than diarrhoea 192,000.

-•	Average Annual Cases: 37,710 cases per year, underscoring a persistent public health burden.
+•	Average Annual Cases: The average number of cases per year is around 16,000, a figure that has declined steadily over the last two decades.

-•	Regional Disparities: Sub-Saharan Africa accounts for 65% of cases, highlighting significant geographical inequities.
+•	Regional Disparities: : Most of the disease burden falls on Eastern and Southern Africa (ESARO), which recorded nearly 180,000 cases far more than any other region.

-•	Economic Correlation: Low-income countries exhibit markedly higher case rates, linking socioeconomic conditions to health outcomes.
+•	Economic Influence: Low-income and lower-middle-income countries account for the majority of all reported cases, showing how economic context continues to shape health outcomes.

+•	Treatment Coverage: Access to treatment has improved over time, though coverage still lags, especially for malaria.

 These findings emphasize the ongoing need for targeted health interventions and resource allocation to combat child mortality due to malaria and diarrhoea, particularly in economically disadvantaged regions.